Who Can Become a Caregiver?

 - Managing financial, insurance, and legal matters

-In some cases, taking care of a loved one who is struggling with a terminal illness requires more time than your normal life can permit.
+In some cases, taking care of a loved one who is struggling with a terminal illness requires more time than your normal life may permit.
 The Family and Medical Leave Act (FMLA) can help if you need to take a temporary leave of absence from work.

 Caring for Yourself